Bylaws for ARITH [PDF]

-The General Chair, in consultation with the Symposium Officers, publishes a timetable for the Symposium.
-This timetable includes the dates at which certain tasks are to be completed, and who is responsible for those tasks, such as preparing and publicizing the Call for Papers, setting the necessary deadlines, raising external funds for the symposium, negotiating and signing a contract with the local facility, reviewing submitted papers and announcing decisions, preparing and publicizing the advance program, preparing the final program, and registration.
+The General Chair and the other Symposium Officers are responsible to complete in a timely manner a number of tasks, including, preparing and publicizing the Call for Papers, by setting the necessary deadlines, raising external funds for the symposium, negotiating and signing a contract with the local facility, preparing and publicizing the advance and the final program, and registration.

 The Program Chairs appoint a Program Committee (PC).
 The size of the Program Committee must be proportional to the expected number of submissions to ensure a smooth review process without overloading PC members.
 If there is an exceptionally large number of submissions, additional members can be added to the Program Committee after the submission deadline.